 Become a Volunteer.
 Contact the Curator at the museum and have a chat.

-'The Wardrobe' as the Rifles (Berkshire and Wiltshire) Museum is known locally, has a very limited number of paid staff, consisting of a Trust Manager (full time); Assistant Curator (part time); Museum Assistant (full time).
+'The Wardrobe' as the Rifles (Berkshire and Wiltshire) Museum is known locally, has a very limited number of paid staff, consisting of a Trust Manager (full time); Curator (full time); Museum Assistant (full time).
 All the other activities at the Museum depend on a hard working group of some 20 to 30 people who work voluntarily and, without whom, it would not be possible for the Museum to function the way it does.

 Our 'front line' where we welcome our customers, take entrance fees, set them off on their tour of the Museum or the garden and sell items from our modest Museum shop.